Kojak: Later toys

 Corgi reissued the Kojak Buick Regal under its Corgi Classics banner (#57403).
 This had no beacon, no sound, and no "Crocker" in the rear seat.
 A standing Kojak figure was in a shooting position; "hand painted and cast in white metal rather than plastic, using the familiar fedora hat and coat mould."

 This same model by Corgi Classics was repackaged one final time (#CC00501) as the same Buick, with a small card figure of Kojak.

 Decades later, a manufacturer has Kojak car license plate, "383 JDZ" in a "1/24 1/25 scale model car movie TV license plates tags" to be used on model cars.

 Another toy manufacturer, Goldvarg Collection, created a 1:43 scale of the Kojak car described as "1974 Buick Century colour Nutmeg Poly."

-There is a custom manufacturer that creates a "1/6 scale custom Telly Savalas Kojack [sic] Action Figure head" to be placed on 12 inch action figure bodies.
+There is a custom manufacturer that creates a "1/6 scale custom Telly Savalas Kojack [sic] Action Figure head" to be placed on 12 in action figure bodies.

-On an internet selling site, novelty Kojak and Crocker Police Badges are made ID's printed on CR80 PVC plastic credit card size - 85.6 × 54 mm as movie props with images of Lieutenant Theo Kojak - Telly Savalas or Detective Bobby Crocker - Kevin Dobson.
+On an internet selling site, novelty Kojak and Crocker Police Badges are made ID's printed on CR80 PVC plastic credit card size, 85.6 × 54 mm as movie props with images of Lieutenant Theo Kojak (Telly Savalas) or Detective Bobby Crocker (Kevin Dobson).

 There is a tiny plastic red or blue colored beacon that can be used on emergency vehicles.
 It has a description as a "1:25 scale model resin Federal Fireball Beacon red Kojak police light" or "1:25 scale model resin Federal Fireball Beacon blue Kojak police light."
 It also can be used on 1:24 scale vehicles.
 The item can be painted in enamel, acrylic, or lacquer.
 The manufacturer, Three Inches Under, introduced this item in 2014 as part, BEAKOJB.